Charlie-Root/smcli/README.md

 sm-cli is a command-line tool written in Go for managing server operations via Redfish API.
 It provides commands to interact with BMC (Baseboard Management Controller) systems such as powering on/off servers, managing virtual media, and setting boot options.

+I started using this tool because it takes a lot of time to log in to all IPMIs and adjust certain things, especially when you are dealing with 100+ servers.
+This tool allows you (with a simple bash statement) to walk over all hosts and run tasks in batches.

 ## Features
 - Power Management: Control server power state (on, off, restart).
 - Virtual Media: Insert and eject virtual media.